Basic Searching - use a general search term or choose from the database list

 Databases provide Citation Tools you can use to copy and paste directly into your paper.
 Be sure to choose the approrpiate citation style from the options menu.

 BE AWARE!
 Sometimes databases get the capitalization wrong.
-You want to submit your papers with correctly formatted citations so make the corrections before you turn in your assignment.
+ALL CAPS for the Author or Title is INCORRECT.
+Make the correction (Cooper, Catherine) before you turn in your assignment.

 Credo Reference This link opens in a new windowUse this database to understand basic concepts taught in your courses.
 It's also a great database for the first step in your research process.
 It contains short articles from encyclopedias, dictionaries, handbooks and other reference sources on a wide range of subjects.
 Get started on your assignment or research project by learning about key people, places, dates, events, concepts, and ideas related to your topic.